Dapsone (On the skin)

 - Some medicines can affect how dapsone works.
 Tell your doctor if you are using any of the following:

 - St John's wort

 - An acne medicine that contains benzoyl peroxide

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have a history of anemia, blood cell disorders, or an enzyme deficiency called G6PD (glucose-6-phosphate dehydrogenase) deficiency.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a G6PD (glucose-6-phosphate dehydrogenase) deficiency.

-- If your symptoms do not improve or if they get worse, call your doctor.
-You should see some improvement within 12 weeks after starting the medicine.
+- Talk to your doctor if you do not see some improvement within 12 weeks after you start this medicine.